mnpg/Reolink_api_documentations/README.md

 AND

- * Bash-scripts folder : Contains examples, based on the bash script from @jasonk, to configure or define features that aren't found in Home Automation Solutions.
+ * Bash-scripts folder : Contains examples, based on the [bash script rl-api from @jasonk gist github](https://gist.github.com/jasonk/4772d1cd5154069cfc9eed07acb2057a), to configure or define features that aren't found in Home Automation Solutions.